ccollie/valkey-rfc/TimeSeries.md

 These commands are scheduled for the second phase of development.

-### Future Enhancements
+### Possible Future Enhancements

-Work is in progress to support PromQL as a query language, including transform, aggregation and rollup function support.
+* Work is in progress to support PromQL as a query language, including transform, aggregation and rollup function support.
 A stretch goal is to support alerts and notifications based on the query results.

-We may support a tiered storage model where data is moved to a higher compression chunks (with higher access latency) after a certain period of time.
+* We may support a tiered storage model where data is moved to a higher compression chunks (with higher access latency) after a certain period of time.

+* Use the [augurs](https://github.com/grafana/augurs) library to support more complex queries, like forecasting and anomaly detection.

 ### Configurations